You are here: Home page > Gadgets > Ebooks

 The first attempt to create a worldwide library of ebooks was called Project Gutenberg and it's still running today.
 Long before the World Wide Web came along, a bunch of dedicated Gutenberg volunteers took printed books and scanned or typed them into their computers to make electronic files they could share.
 For legal reasons, these books were (and still are) mostly classic old volumes that had fallen out of copyright.
 The electronic versions of these printed books are very basic, text-only computer files stored in a format called ASCII (American Standard Code for Information Interchange)—a way of representing letters, numbers, and symbols with the numbers 0-255 that virtually every computer can understand.

 The problem with ASCII is that the text contains very little formatting information: you can't distinguish headings from text, there's only one basic font, and there's no bold or italics.
 That's why people developed much more sophisticated electronic files like PDF (Portable Document Format).
 The basic idea of PDF was to store an almost exact replica of a printed document in an electronic file that people could easily read on screens or print out, if they preferred.
 The HTML files people use to create web pages are another kind of electronic information.
 Every HTML page on a website is a bit like a separate page in a book, but the links on web pages mean you can easily hop around until you find exactly the information you want.
 The links on websites give you powerfully interconnected information that is often much quicker to use than a library of printed books.
+The idea behind HTML was to use ASCII codes to format information as well as code the information itself—a true work of genius that should be credited to Charles Goldfarb.

 The greatest strength of ASCII, PDF, and HTML files (you can read them on any computer) is also their greatest weakness: who wants to sit staring at a computer screen, reading thousands of words?
 Most screens are much less sharp than the type in a printed book and it quickly tires your eyes reading in this way.
 Even if you can store lots of books on your computer, you can't really take it to bed with you or read it on the beach or in the bath-tub!
-Now, there's nothing to stop you downloading simple text files onto something like an iPod or a cellphone and reading them, very slowly and painfully, from the small LCD display—but it's not most people's idea of curling up with a good book.
+Now, there's nothing to stop you downloading simple text files onto your cellphone and reading them, very slowly and painfully, from the small LCD display—but it's not most people's idea of curling up with a good book.
 Cellphones have very bright displays that can interfere with your sleep if you use them late in the evenings (but the stuff you may have read about blue light interfering with your sleep isn't as clearcut as it sounds.)
 What we really need is something with the power of a computer, the portability of a cellphone, and the friendliness and readability of a printed book.
 And that's exactly where electronic book readers come in.

 Amazon Kindle Paperwhite electronic book (ebook) reader side by side with Sony Reader

-Photo: The Amazon Kindle Paperwhite electronic book reader (left) alongside the rival Sony eReader (right).
+Photo: The Amazon Kindle Paperwhite electronic book reader (left) alongside its now obsolete rival, the Sony eReader (right).
 This Kindle has a fairly unobtrusive set of LED lights built around the screen to make reading easier in the dim evening light.
 Although it's hard to see in this photo, the Paperwhite does have a much whiter screen than the Sony.
 Even so, I find the text much sharper on the Sony.
 It's also worth pointing out that I've owned two of these Sonys and the screen on one was noticeably better than the other.
 In other words, the quality of ebook screens definitely does vary.

 How do you read an electronic book file?

 An electronic book reader is a small, portable computer designed for reading books stored in a digital format such as ASCII, PDF, HTML, RTF, or another similar format.
-(Currently the two most popular ebook formats are EPUB, a worldwide, open standard that evolved from an earlier standard called OEB (Open ebook) and widely used by Sony Readers and most other ebook readers, and AZW, a proprietary format developed by Amazon and currently readable only on its Kindle reader.
+(Currently the two most popular ebook formats are EPUB, a worldwide, open standard that evolved from an earlier standard called OEB (Open ebook) and widely used by Kobo, Sony Readers, Nooks, and most other ebook readers, and AZW, a proprietary format developed by Amazon and currently readable only on its Kindle reader.
 There are a few other formats including MOBI and LRF, but you don't hear about them so much.)
 However you go about it, books take up very little space when you store them in electronic format: you could easily fit 10,000 electronic copies of the Bible onto a single DVD.
 Most ebook readers can store hundreds or even thousands of titles at a time and most now have Wi-Fi Internet connections so you can download more books whenever you wish.

 Screenshot of Caliber ebook.